 The Envirothon is an annual, outdoor education opportunity for high school students.
 This scholastic competition focuses on the students’ knowledge of aquatics, forestry, soils, wildlife, and a current environmental issue.
 The two day event includes an array of hands-on activities, workshops, problem-solving discussions and presentations as well as a final competition.
 The winning team from each county goes on to the New York State Envirothon.
 The winner from the state competition progresses to the national competition where scholarship prizes are awarded.
 For more information on the Envirothon, contact Jodi Chamberlain or Molly Stetz at (585) 343-2362 or by email email@example.com or firstname.lastname@example.org Further information about the NYS Envirothon can be found at www.nysenvirothon.net

 Look for Genesee County Soil & Water Conservation District’s exhibit at the Genesee County Fair held during the month of July.
 Watersheds, stormwater management, the importance of soils, and AEM (Agricultural Environmental Management) have been themes for past displays

 ACORNS is a volunteer group formed to support Genesee County Parks (Genesee County Park & Forest and DeWitt Recreation Area) by assisting with environmental programs and park maintenance, offering recreational opportunities and promoting the parks.
 ACORNS’ membership dollars support the parks’ programs and help with improvements in the parks and at the Genesee County Park and Forest Interpretive Nature Center.
-For more information, contact Julia Garver at (585) 343-8514 or Judy Spring at (585) 344-1122.
+For more information, contact Julia Garver at (585) 343-8514 or Shannon Morley at (585) 344-1122.